fishonweb/node-raspiphotobooth/README.md

 Click on your button, wait for pic...
 Enjoy !

+## How it works
+The LED is on to indicate your photobooth is ready to take a pic.
+Press the button , the LED goes off , wait three seconds for the first picture is taken, wait 3 seconds for the second pictureWait few seconds while your images are assembled.
+See your pics.
+Retry when the LED goes on.

 ## Customize
 You can customize your app.
 Modify or add css in ```public/styles/```.